BOSS294/Gameria-Website/README.md

 *   **User Customization:** Allowing users to personalize their dashboard themes and layouts.
 *   **Enhanced Security:** Implementing two-factor authentication and additional security measures.

 **Contributions:**

 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve this project.

+**Note:**

+I know the script has a lot of problems but it will be fixed in the coming versions. ( LACK OF TIME )

 **License:**

-This project is licensed under the.
+This project is licensed under the CC0-1.0 license.